 We discuss the best treatment method moving forward.

-I then professionally advice them of the best home care regime to implement.
+I then professionally advise them of the best home care regime to implement.

 The Naked Truth

-For those who would like further reading on the importance of consultation, skincare expert Florence Barrett Hill does a great job of discussing the importance of the facial analysis procedure.
+For those who would like further reading on the importance of consultation, skincare expert Florence Barrett Hill does a great job of discussing the importance of the facial analysis procedure here.